 AE: Those are all great choices!
 Breeders, Tall Dwarfs, the first Bee Gees album, Teenage Fanclub, The Stevens, , the Nuggets comps, The Nerves, Cleaners From Venus, and East Coast Canadian bands like the Inbreds, Superfriendz, Eric's Trip.
 So many inspirations.

 AE: Yes, "Searching For You" was originally written with a T-Rex type of stomp to it and was at a much slower tempo.
-It was a last minute decision to pump of the speed and it completely changed the song.
+It was a last minute decision to pump up the speed which completely changed the song.

 Weird Nightmare is out now through Sub Pop Records.